TheMuffinManRL/holbertonschool-shell/basics/README.md

 11-lists script - lists all files(including hidden) in the current, parent, and /boot directories in that order

-12-file_type script - prints the type of the file iamafile in the /tmp/ directory 13-symbolic_link script - creates symbolic link to /bin/ls named _ls_
+12-file_type script - prints the type of the file iamafile in the /tmp/ directory 13-symbolic_link script - creates symbolic link to /bin/ls named __ls__ 14-copy_html script - copies all .html files to from current working directory to parent directory